Item # HED002C

-That faint cheering you hear is the collective glee of gravel grinders and cyclocross racers from all corners of the earth in reaction to the news of a disc brake compatible Ardennes Plus.
-The HED Ardennes Plus LT Disc Brake Clincher Wheelset gains a smidgen of weight and drops the price compared to the line-topping SLs because of its standard HED bladed spokes, but it still boasts the same beefy yet lightweight rims for sure-footed handling and speedy spin-up.
+That cheering you hear is the collective glee of gravel grinders and cyclocross racers from all corners of the earth in reaction to the news of a disc-compatible Ardennes Plus.
+The HED Ardennes Plus LT Disc Brake Clincher Wheelset gains a smidgen of weight and drops the price compared to the line-topping SLs because of its standard HED bladed spokes, but it still boasts the same beefy, yet lightweight rims for sure-footed handling and speedy spin-up.
 Whether you're looking for a race-worthy wheelset to tackle a 'cross course or heading out for epic gravel adventures, this wheelset is bound to bump up the fun factor on any ride.

-The Ardennes Plus takes HED's C2 rim design even a step further compared to the standard Ardennes profile.
-Two additional millimeters of width result in an improved tire profile when paired with the wider tires used in 'cross and gravel applications for even better grip and faster rolling.
+The Ardennes Plus takes HED's C2 rim design a step further compared to the standard Ardennes profile.
+The 21-millimeter internal width results in an improved tire profile when paired with the wider tires used in 'cross and gravel applications for even better grip and faster rolling.
 The wider rim puts more of the tire on the ground, and that increased contact patch means more grip, especially while cornering.
-Better yet, by widening the tire's base, more of the sidewall is oriented vertically, which means the tire is better able to deform around surface irregularities — you'll roll through them, not over them.
+Better yet, by widening the tire's base, more of the sidewall is oriented vertically, which means the tire is better able to deform around surface irregularities— you'll roll through them, not over them.
 And just in case you're looking for the fastest rolling setup around, the Plus SL is compatible with tubeless setups in addition to traditional clincher tires with tubes.
+HED includes their tubeless rim tape for easier set-up, so you'll just need tubeless-compatible tires and sealant to get the job done.

 View more Clincher Wheels